malek-luky/Automatic-Wheel-Assembly-Detection/README.md

 ### Via gcloud command

 If the `gcloud` command is unkown, [follow the steps for your OS](https://cloud.google.com/sdk/docs/install).
-Otherwise there are three three dockerfiles that can be deployed to Virtual Machine in GCP.
+Otherwise there are three three dockerfiles that can be deployed to Virtual Machine in GCP (suffix `_vm` to the dockerfile name`).
 All of the create the same instance but with specific container.
 The instance of the name is folowing the dockerfile name (conda_setup/train_model/deploy_model)
 ```
-make conda_setup_vm
 make train_model_vm
-make deploy_model_vm
+gcloud compute ssh --zone "europe-west1-b" "train-model" --project "wheel-assembly-detection"
 ```

 ### Connecting to VM machine